asheplyakov/timewhatistime/timewhatistime.rst

 * programmed via memory mapped I/O

+* Typical frequency: 14.318 MHz (12x the standard 8254 frequency)
-* Typical implementations run the counter at about 18 MHz and require 1 -- 2 microseconds to read the value
+* Typical counter latency: 1 -- 2 microsecond
-* Comparators tests for equality rather than "greater or equal" so it's easy to miss an interrupt
+* Missed interrupt if the target time has passed when writing to the chip register (comparators tests for equality rather than "greater or equal")
 * Requires ring 0 privileges to read/program the device
 * Tricky detection via ACPI

-Not suitable as (microsecond precision) timestamp source for benchmarks

 TSC
 ---

+All x86 CPUs since Pentium (1993) are equipped with `Time Stamp Counter`.
 Initially TSC was a 64 bit counter auto-incremented on each CPU cycle.
-The value can be read with a single non-privileged instruction `rdtsc`
+The value can be read with a single non-privileged instruction `rdtsc`.

-However
+Multi-processor systems and power management features made TSC tricky:

 * In early multi-processor systems TSCs of different CPUs are not synchornized at all
 * CPU frequency scaling made the timer frequency non-constant